shivannis/xandr-docs-public/xandr-docs/articles/curate/curator-margins.md

 ---
-title: Microsoft Curate - Curator Margins
+title: Curator Margins
 description: In this article, learn about the Curator margins, the different types, and how they are calculated. ms.date: 10/28/2023
 ---

-# Microsoft Curate - Curator margins
+# Curator margins

 Curator margins allow curators to profit on the curated deals they handle.
 Margins let curators compensate themselves for the value they’re adding to a curated deal transaction.
 Margins are set at a [curated deal line item](create-a-curated-deal-line-item.md) level, so curators can take different margins for each deal.
 Margins can be edited at any time for a deal.